Singapore Noodles features ice vermicelli noodles-stir fried with curry powder, veggies, and meat, and shrimp resulting in a spicy, delicious dish.

 Instructions

 - Heat 1 teaspoon of the canola oil in a 12" nonstick skillet over medium heat.
-Pour eggs into the skillet and do not stir.
+Pour the beaten eggs into the skillet and do not stir.
 Cook until the top of the omelet is no longer runny.
 Transfer omelet to a cutting board and cut into thin strips.
 Set aside.

 Notes